vita-student-projects/DLAV2024-Spongiflex/README.md

 ### Introduction

 This project is about prediting precise vehicle trajectory prediction, using the UniTraj framework from VITA lab @ EPFL.
 For this part, the objective is mainly familiarising ourselves with the framework.
-We use the provided `ptr` model, with a custom configuration, evaluated using minADE6 error.
+We use the provided `ptr` model, with the default configuration, evaluated using minADE6 error.

 ### Code